How to Change Tax Class in Germany: A Step-by-Step Guide for Foreigners

 - ID (Personalausweis) or passport (Reisepass).

-- Marriage certificate (Heiratsurkunde) if applicable.
+- Marriage certificate (Heiratsurkunde), if applicable.

 - Tax Identification Number (Steueridentifikationsnummer).

-- Proof of Address (Anmeldung).
+- Proof of address (Anmeldung).

 How to Change Your Tax Class in Germany: The Process

-- Log into Elster: Germany’s online tax portal at elster.de.
+- Log into Elster: Go to elster.de.

 b) How to Change Your Tax Class in Person at the Finanzamt